writethedocs/www/docs/blog/write-the-docs-2018-stats.rst

 I'm presenting the numbers without commentary, except where it's useful for interpreting the numbers, to facilitate comparison across the years.
+I hope it gives you a sense of the state of the community.

 .. note::